Naked-Cat-Plugins/NIF-Num.-de-Contribuinte-Portugues-for-WooCommerce/readme.txt

 * Add NIF to the WooCommerce REST `orders` and `customers` endpoints

 = 4.1.3 =
-* Fixed a fatal error when the `woocommerce_nif_field_validate` was set to true and the customer doesn't have a country associated yet
+* Fixed a fatal error when the `woocommerce_nif_field_validate` was set to true and the customer doesn’t have a country associated yet
 * Tested with WooCommerce 3.5.5 and WordPress 5.0.3

 = 4.1.2 =